 Furthermore, we identified several data and documentation issues related to leased trailers in SEAM.
 Specifically, of the 12,235 leased trailer asset records reviewed, we determined that 9,070 contained errors (74.1 percent).
+The data

-The data issues included trailers assigned to an area rather than a facility, facilities with incorrect finance numbers, incorrect asset categories, incorrect Postal Service areas, and leased trailers assigned to closed facilities.
+"The Postal Service is currently working on a national trailer validation initiative requiring field personnel to review, validate, and update vehicle information recorded in SEAM." issues included trailers assigned to an area rather than a facility, facilities with incorrect finance numbers, incorrect asset categories, incorrect Postal Service areas, and leased trailers assigned to closed facilities.
 The Postal Service is currently working on a national trailer validation initiative requiring field personnel to review, validate, and update vehicle information recorded in SEAM.
 While this initiative should correct most of the issues we identified, it will not correct one data issue and one documentation issue.